3 min read

 Liesl Ulrich-Verderber, CEO of Goodness Exchange

-We can make time for random experiences: taking a day on the weekend to do something different or unexpected, trying a new exercise class, taking a new path to work, going to a random event in your community.
+We can make time for random experiences: taking a day on the weekend to do something different or unexpected, trying a new exercise class, taking a new path to work, or going to a random event in your community.
 We can let serendipity guide our choices: going to the farmer’s market and letting what’s in season determine this week’s dinner, saying “yes” to grabbing a drink with a friend we bump into on the street, setting aside time for a random stroll, drive, or adventure.

 The more we become conscious of the way our routines hold us back, the more we can seek out ways to flip them on their head and be open to new experiences.
 As Max pointed out, it’s easy to create a life that only lets us see a world we are comfortable with.
 So perhaps, part of our purposeful breaking of routine should be in the pursuit of some discomfort.